yogan/tmux-techtalk/slides.md

 *tmux*, like *terminal emulators*, is a software-based terminal.

 However, it is kind of special: it needs *another terminal* to run inside.
-So you usually start *tmux* from a shell, running in a terminal.
+You usually start *tmux* from a shell, running in a terminal.
-To get another terminal in your terminal, yo.

-It provides (one or many) *virtual terminals*, and renders them on the underlying terminal.
+*tmux* creates (one or many) *pseudo terminals* (*ptys*), and renders them on the underlying terminal.
 One of those could be *active*, meaning it will receive *keyboard input* from the surrounding terminal.

 The fancy term for this whole voodoo is *terminal multiplexing*, where *tmux* derives its name from.